jose-with-an-accent/personal-programming-notes/rust/Rust.md

 println!("{}", field); // THIS WILL RETURN AN ERROR!
 }
 ```
+This is also the hardest part to understand, given that sometimes the automatic lifetime checking doesn't exist.
+Which means that sometimes you have to add `'static` to variables, and it gets even more complicated with UI controls and other parts.
 There was a lot of useful documentation on the Rust website, and I also used a book to help explain some concepts.